Black-Male/Phase-4-project-backend/README.md

 This API serves as the backend for our movie app, KenyaFlix.
 The link to the front-end is [here](https://github.com/MakenaG/phase-4-final-project)

+Or you can use this https://github.com/MakenaG/phase-4-final-project

+The API has already been deployed.
+Here is the link to the [backend](https://backend-dc1w.onrender.com/)

+Or you can go here https://backend-dc1w.onrender.com/

 The tables have the following relationships
 The movies table has a many to many relationship with the users table through the favorites table.
 The users table has a one to many relationship with the videos, ratings, and reviews tables.